Hsin-Ping/SRA_for_CDC_v2/README.md

 2. touch a log which is going to record the assebmly situation of each runs.
 ### Step2: Run SRA_assembly.py
 Required arguments:
-1. --runs RUNS : input your csv file.
+A. --runs RUNS : input your csv file.
-2. --sra_dir SRA_DIR : creat a temp_folder to save sra files.
+B. --sra_dir SRA_DIR : creat a temp_folder to save sra files.